Coworking

 It’s the combination of regulars, familiar faces and new people to meet, and the opportunities for interaction — and privacy — provided by the space.

 MinorOak’s collaborative workspace is outward-facing.
-It’s a ground floor space that fronts directly onto Gedling Street.
+It’s a ground floor room that fronts directly onto Gedling Street.
 This helps create a flow of people and keeps the community lively and open to newcomers.
 The quiet workspace is up on the mezzanine, calm and serene.
 It’s a place for total concentration, where you can get into the flow and get lots done.

 Spaces Designed to Serve Your Needs